Kaolla/acts_as_bookable/README.md

 > WARNING - **migration needed!** - with this option the model must have an attribute `schedule: :text`

-The model accepts bookings that specify a `:time_start` and a `:time_end`.
+The model accepts bookings that specify a `:start_time` and a `:end_time`.
 After a booking is created, the bookable availability is affected only within that range. (e.g. a meeting room)

 **Configuration**